At a glance

 Can we have them in Britain?

-There is sufficient habitat and wild prey for the establishment of wolves in parts of Scotland, Wales and England.
+While there is sufficient habitat and wild prey for the establishment of wolves in parts of Scotland, Wales and England, at present there are no plans to reintroduce them.
 Any reintroduction would have to be carefully considered and have public support.
 Countries in Europe that have run wolf education programmes have been most successful at welcoming them back.
 There would have to be changes in the way livestock is managed (with compensation schemes in place) to enable this key ecosystem engineer to return.

 - Keystone species